dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 ## Known limitations

 This is an early preview release of the Java client.
 There are many features that aren't supported yet.
-The RTM release will address the following gaps:
+The following gaps are being worked on for future releases:

 * Only primitive types can be accepted as parameters and return types.
 * The APIs are synchronous.